PPSI 2025 Faculty

 As a young cellist, Katie studied with pedagogue Sally Gross at the Western Springs School for Talent Education, who served as a major influence for her to pursue Suzuki training.
 Katie received her Master of Music in Suzuki Cello Pedagogy at the University of Denver under the tutelage of Carol Tarr, president of the Suzuki Association of Colorado and former board member for the Suzuki Association of the Americas.
 Katie currently runs an active private cello studio in Denver, CO, and also has the pleasure of serving as String Pedagogy Specialist and Teaching Artist for El Sistema Colorado, and a group class teacher for Lamont Suzuki Pedagogy Program.
 Through these organizations, Katie aspires to bring quality cello instruction and music education to as many young people as possible, regardless of socioeconomic status.
 As a soloist, chamber musician, teacher, and activist, Katie Burns aims to use the cello to engage people in unique and meaningful musical experiences.
 She enjoys bringing cello music to a wide range of settings and venues, performing at churches, yoga studios, art galleries, Syntax Physic Opera (CO), The Preservery (CO), The Bluebird (CO), and Red Rocks Amphitheatre (CO).
 Under the direction of William Grubb at Butler University and Matthew Zalkind and the Lamont School of Music, Katie has presented five full-length recitals including repertoire from the Baroque through the Modern era.
 As an accomplished orchestral cellist, Katie has served as Principal Cellist of the Denver Philharmonic Orchestra and has played for various musicals, ballets, operas, film recordings, and season concerts since 2003.
 Katie’s true passion as a cellist lies in performing chamber music.
 She currently collaborates with guitarist Russ Callison in their duo Solazur, formed in 2016 out of a shared desire to offer captivating and intimate performances of cello and guitar music.
 She also plays with Plain Faraday, Denver indie-rock band, and Avourneen, Denver Celtic band.

-PPSI Advanced Program Viola Faculty/Chamber Coach
+PPSI Advanced Program Viola and Chamber Faculty

 Christie Felsing, CT